Last week I kicked off the Holiday Countdown Series, which is a recap of last year’s plan for staying on track while preparing for Christmas.

 It’s your turn to host Christmas this year and you realize on December 15 that you’re not going to have enough seating for everyone.
+So what do you do?
 In a panic, you decide that you need a new dining table and chairs.
 Guess what?
 It’s highly unlikely that it’s going to happen unless you’re willing to settle for whatever you can buy off the floor.

 Most furniture orders have a lead time of 6 to 8 weeks and sometimes longer.
 I had a client in the past who was really disappointed when I told her the new chairs she wanted were scheduled to arrive the first week of January.
-Luckily for her, they showed up the week before Christmas and she was ecstatic.
+As luck would have it, they showed up the week before Christmas and she was ecstatic.
 Don’t count on this happening for you.

 Clean and stock the kitchen.

 Now is the time to clear out the fridge and freezer and give them a good wipe down.
 You’ll also want to clean and organize your pantry before you start loading it with holiday essentials.

 I don’t know about you, but I try to limit my trips to places like Costco, Wal-Mart and grocery stores when the holiday frenzy really gets going.
 I like to stock up on baking supplies, wine and other beverages, meat, seafood, cheese, appetizers, napkins and anything else we may need for everyday living or entertaining.
 If you notice an item you use frequently is on sale, buy multiples to get you though until the end of the year, but only if you have the storage room.